 There are relatively few risks and complications arising from undergoing acupuncture treatment.
 Some complications include:

 You can reduce your risk by only receiving acupuncture from a licensed practitioner.
 You should never try acupuncture yourself.
 If you have a bleeding disorder, pacemaker, or are pregnant or suspect you may be pregnant, talk to your healthcare professional to determine if this treatment is right for you.
-At The Pain Experts of Arizona we strive to provide the best Acupuncture Gilbert has to offer.
+At The Pain Experts of Arizona we strive to provide the best Acupuncture Arizona has to offer.